Miraitowa and Someity: Characteristics

 Miraitowa, the Olympic mascot, is a figure with blue-checkered patterns inspired by the Games' official logo, which uses a similar checkered pattern called ichimatsu moyo that was popular during the Edo period in Japan from 1603 to 1867.
-It is intended to embody "both old tradition and new innovation".
+Miraitowa is intended to embody "both old tradition and new innovation".
 The character has a "strong sense of justice" and is described as "very athletic".
 It has the ability to teleport anywhere instantly.
 Miraitowa's name is a combination of the Japanese words "future" (未来, mirai) and "eternity" (永久, towa).
 According to the Tokyo 2020 organizers, the name "was chosen to promote a future full of eternal hope in the hearts of people all over the world".

-Someity, the Paralympic mascot, is a figure with pink-checkered patterns inspired by cherry blossoms and also the Games' official logo.
+Someity, the Paralympic mascot, is a figure with pink-checkered patterns inspired by cherry blossoms as well as the Games' official logo.
 The character is described as "usually calm" but can become "very powerful when needed".
-The character can fly using its checkered cape and send telepathic messages using its cherry blossom-shaped antennae.
+Someity can fly using its checkered cape and send telepathic messages using its cherry blossom-shaped antennae.
 It can also "talk to stones and the wind" and move objects by looking at them.
-Someity is named after someiyoshino, a type of cherry blossom, and it is also intended to refer to the English phrase "so mighty".
+Someity is named after someiyoshino, a type of cherry blossom, and its name is also intended to refer to the English phrase "so mighty".

 Although the two mascots have conflicting personalities, they nonetheless have a strong friendship and respect for each other.
 According to their fictional backgrounds, Miraitowa and Someity "live in the digital world", and through the Internet, they can transport themselves between the digital world and the real world.
 According to Sadashige Aoki, an advertising theory professor at Hosei University, the mascots follow a Japanese tradition of "creating personalized characters out of nature — mountains, rivers, animals and plants", as well as a "tradition of animism, a belief that every natural thing has a soul".